What is the art of what you do?

 How often does a musician come to you, having no idea why suddenly they can’t play - their hands don’t cooperate, they’re curling up, they’re unable to do what they’ve always done.
 Then they get an answer - it’s focal dystonia.
 Walk us through that.

-It happens all the time.
+It happens often.
 If you look at focal dystonia as an example, patients can go for many years before receiving a correct diagnosis.
 It’s often diagnosed as carpal tunnel syndrome, or a pinched nerve.
-They’ll actually have operations — surgeons like to operate, it’s what they do.
+They’ll often have unnecessary operations — surgeons like to operate, it’s what they do.
 Unfortunately, in much of the medical community these disorders aren’t well recognized, or well understood.
 Sometimes they’re attributed to psychiatric problems like anxiety, or depression.
 Then finally the patient will get to a doctor, perhaps a neurologist, a movement disorder specialist, who correctly identifies what they have — a neurologic condition with a name - focal dystonia.
 Then you can begin talking about treatment.
-We can often return patients to 100 percent of their normal function in many cases.
+We can often return patients to 90 - 100 percent of their normal function.
 Ultimately if one really wants to cure disease you need to know the cause of the disease.
 And there are tremendous advances been made in neurology, but there’s still a long way to go.

 What’s your approach to working with patients?